networknt/light-scheduler/README.md

 By default, the OAuth2 JWT security verification is disabled, so you can use Curl or Postman to test your service right after the server is started.
 For example, the petstore API has the following endpoint.

+To add a new task definition.

 ```
 curl -k --location --request POST 'https://localhost:8443/schedulers' \
 --header 'Content-Type: application/json' \
 --data-raw '{
     "host": "networknt.com",
     "name": "market-192.168.1.1-health-check",
+    "action": "INSERT",
     "frequency": {
       "timeUnit": "MINUTES",
       "time": 2